 - 1. initialed

 - 2. dated with the month and year

 - 3. labeled with tape of the appropriate color

 - a. blue-health hazard

 - b. gray-general

 - c. red-flammable

 - d. white-corrosive

 - e. yellow-reactive and oxidative

-- 4. labeled with room number where it will be stored

-- 5. entered into the chemical inventory
+- 4. affixed with a chemical inventory control number and entered into the chemical inventory

-- 6. placed into proper storage
+- 5. placed into proper storage